- Department Introduction

 Mail Stop: 602

-The Department of Chemistry offers 3 different graduate degree programs.
+The Department of Chemistry and Biochemistry offers 3 different graduate degree programs.
 Two of these are research-based degrees.

 The Ph.D. program aims to prepare students for independent research careers in academia or industry.
 Moderate coursework requirements paired with our strong research programs offer many opportunities to students interested in a broad range of scientific inquiry.